 The mean adjusted ODI scores in the no brace and soft brace groups were 35.95 and 37.83, respectively.
 Similarly, the mean adjusted ODI score in the no brace and rigid brace groups were 35.95 and 33.54, respectively.
 In addition:

 - The overall ODI Visual Analog Pain Scale (VAS) scores that measure lower back pain and anterior (front) body compression ratios (the length of the spine) did not differ significantly among the groups after 12 weeks.

 - The ODI and VAS scores for back pain significantly improved with time after the fractures, and the body compression ratios significantly decreased with time in all three groups.

-- There was no difference in the compression ratio, as seen on radiographic image; general health status; and patient satisfaction rates among the three groups.
+- There was no difference in the compression ratio, as seen on the radiographic image; general health status; and patient satisfaction rates, among the three groups.

 - Short Form 36 (SF-36) health survey scores - which measure physical, emotional, social and mental health - decreased at 12 weeks following compression fractures in all groups, confirming previous study findings which found a decrease in life quality following a compression fracture.

 "In addition to the cost and discomfort associated with braces, the findings in this study suggest that brace treatment for osteoporotic compression fractures may not provide any additional improvement in fracture healing, mobility and pain," said Ho-Joong Kim, MD, PhD, orthopedic surgeon and assistant professor, Seoul National University College of Medicine.

 "Moreover, the gradual deterioration in life quality, including mental and social wellbeing, associated with this condition reemphasizes the need for prevention of osteoporotic compression and other fractures," said Dr. Kim.

 - Sixty patients with acute level one osteoporotic compression fractures were randomly assigned to no brace, soft brace or rigid brace groups within three days of their injury.